Can you lose fat and gain muscle at the same time? The short answer is yes. And it is called body recomposition.

 Now that we’ve established that body re-composition is possible, let’s look at what we’ll need to be eating, and when.

 Let’s start off our section on diet by addressing the elephant in the room – protein intake.
 There is much confusion over the level of protein required to build or maintain muscle.
 The level depends on many factors such as lean body mass, whether in a caloric surplus or deficit, how often you train, your sex, and fitness goal.

 Conflicting arguments rage on – and if you are anything like I used to be – you will keep changing your plan based on the most recent articles.
 But that all ends here.

-We have taken many studies and built a calculator to provide something far more sensible.
-It accounts for lean body mass, whether you are in a caloric deficit, and the activity you are engaging in, as well as comparing your habitual protein intake – if known.
+We’ve taken many studies and built a calculator to provide something far more sensible.
+It accounts for lean body mass, whether you’re in a caloric deficit, and the activity you’re engaging in.

 Check out our Protein Calculator, which includes references to scientific research we used to build the calculations.

 The next thing we will address is the need to cycle our diet.
 This means we will eat more on workout days and less on rest days.